menu

 Herbster is a decidedly white-collar town, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Herbster is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Herbster who work in office and administrative support (20.37%), management occupations (20.37%), and community and social services (11.11%).

-Because of many things, Herbster is a great place for families with children to consider.
-First of all, many other families with children live here, making Herbster a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Herbster has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Herbster is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Herbster’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Herbster in 2022 was $50,690, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $202,760 for a family of four.
 However, Herbster contains both very wealthy and poor people as well.